svgpp/svgpp/doc/sphinx/lesson01.rst

 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

 The **svg** element may be used inside SVG document to establish a new viewport.
-To process new viewport coordinate system, a new user coordinate system several attributes must be processed (**x**, **y**, **width**, **height**, **preserveAspectRatio**, **viewbox**).
+To process new viewport coordinate system and new user coordinate system several attributes must be processed (**x**, **y**, **width**, **height**, **preserveAspectRatio**, **viewbox**).
 SVG++ will do it itself if we set ``policy::viewport::as_transform`` :ref:`Viewport Policy <viewport-section>` ::